 What are Super Bowl inactives?

 Super Bowl inactives are essentially injured players listed for both NFL teams competing in the big game.
-The Tampa Bay Buccaneers currently have three players listed on their Super Bowl injury report, while the Kansas City Chiefs have six players listed on their report.
+This year it will be the Kansas City Chiefs kicking off against the Philadelphia Eagles in Super Bowl 57.